ThePansmith/Monifactory/CONTRIBUTING.md

 any files you are working on are do not also exist inside the `config-overrides` folder.
 If they do you will need to copy your changes over into them and adjust them as appropriate for the difficulty setting that folder represents.

+### Asset & Data folder Organization ###

+KubeJS offers a feature to automatically load resource packs & datapacks put into the `kubejs/assets` and `kubejs/data` folders respectively.
+These can get messy, so please try to follow the standards set by other items in that folder:
+1. Avoid sub-folders that aren't strictly necessary!
+For example, the Sculk Energy Core item models should not go into `kubejs/assets/kubejs/models/item/sculk_energy_cores` or similar, they just go into `kubejs/assets/kubejs/models/item`.
+This may result in folders with many files in them!
+That is okay.
+The one exception to this rule are the contents of `kubejs/assets/kubejs/textures`.
+2. Keep large lang files organized! one example of where this is necessary is `kubejs/assets/lang/gtceu/en_us.json`.
+Categories are separated and labelled as best as can be done without comments since JSON has no capacity for them.
+If you need to add to a large lang file, _find the relevant category and add to the bottom of it_, following the spacing established by other members of that category.
+3. Do not include any redundant lang file entries!
+One thing that used to be a common practice was to copy mods' entire lang files into the directory used to override mods' internal resource packs and _only changing the relevant entries_.
+This clogs up things with large amounts of useless information.
+4. Do not leave any unused files or assets in these folders!
+One example is how there used to be an entire suite of Draconic Evolution-themed casings before the theming was switched to the Deep Dark instead.
+Those unused assets were left in the folder for _months_ after the switch.
+Debug assets such as those in `kubejs\assets\kubejs\textures\block\debug` are exempt.